PK-LTC/Lace-Lane/ReadMe.md

 - Structured and nested html code including semantic elements
 - CSS styling with researched color palette
 - Tables and Forms
+- Utilises an API endpoint to display information
+- Renders items dynamically to the DOM
+- Calculates a dynamic cart total price on cart items
+- Commits cart items to storage and renders saved cart items on load

 ## Usage